Passenger arrivals index – Fact sheet 220

 Viewing the passenger lists

-Microfilm copies of the passenger lists in series K269 are available for viewing in the National Archives offices in Canberra, Sydney, Melbourne and Perth, and in the Battye Library of Western Australian History in Perth.
+Microfilm copies of the passenger lists in series K269 are available for viewing in the National Archives offices in Canberra, Sydney and Perth, and in the Battye Library of Western Australian History in Perth.

 A copy of a list for a particular voyage can be requested via RecordSearch (see the 'Help' text) or by contacting us.
 For a large ship, the list may include hundreds of people.
 Normal copying charges will apply.